 What is Conditional Inversion?

-Think of it like a "swap": we move the auxiliary verb (Should, Were, or Had) to the beginning of the sentence to take the place of "if."
+Inversion involves removing the word if and changing the word order.
+Think of it like a "swap": we move the auxiliary verb (such as Should, Were, or Had) to the beginning of the sentence to take the place of "if."

-Formal: Should you need any help, please call me.
+Inverted: Should you need any help, please call me.

-1. First Conditional (Should)
+1. First Conditional Inversion (Should)

 | Standard Form | Inverted Form |